We've put together the following list of what to avoid when choosing company uniforms to ensure you get the most from your budget.

 5. Not Involving Employees

 Whilst we're on the topic of employees, it's fundamental that you involve them in the decision process to avoid further complications down the line.
 Whether this is concerning fittings, style and even practicality.

 Your budget may only stretch to certain styles, fittings or materials, therefore it's crucial you get it right the first time through a unified agreement among the workforce.

 Involving your employees will not only boost morale but they may highlight better possible opportunities to better utilise your budget.

-These suggestions can be as simple as sourcing workwear with the addition of polyester (rather than strictly cotton) so that workwear is less restrictive, thus extending the workwear's life cycle as it offers further flexibility whilst retaining a somewhat fitted look.
+These suggestions can be as simple as sourcing uniform with the addition of polyester (rather than strictly cotton) so that uniform clothing is less restrictive, thus extending its life cycle as it offers further flexibility whilst retaining a somewhat fitted look.